Peer Mentoring Program | Eating Disorders Victoria

 What is Peer Mentoring?

-Peer Mentoring can be defined as peer support that is provided by people with lived experience of an eating disorder.
-Peer support is a mutually beneficial relationship, where the Peer Mentor and participant learn and grow through their shared experiences.
+Peer Mentoring is peer support by and for people with lived experience of an eating disorder.
+Peer support offers a reciprocal relationship, where the Peer Mentor and Participant learn and grow through shared experiences.

-Peer Mentoring can be immensely valuable, providing insights, hope and understanding.
-Often it is a unique relationship, not friendship or therapybut filling the gap between the two.
+Peer Mentoring can bean immensely valuable treatment option.
+It provides insights, hope and understanding.
+It is a unique relationship, not friendship or therapy, but filling the gap between the two.

 How does the Peer Mentoring Program work?

-The Peer Mentoring Program (PMP) is a FREE program providing one-on-one mentoring with an EDV Peer Mentor who has recovered from an eating disorder.
+The Peer Mentoring Program (PMP) is a FREE treatment option, providing one-on-one mentoring with an EDV Peer Mentor who has recovered from an eating disorder.

 What to expect from the Peer Mentoring Program?